An MPC framework for efficient navigation of mobile robots in cluttered environments: Efficient implementation

 \subsection{Intermediate targets}

 The offset cost in Problem~\eqref{eq:offset_cost_segment} requires optimizing over $n_s$-segments, which can be computationally prohibitive for complex environments with many obstacles.
 To reduce the computational demand, we optimize only over $n_\nu\in \B{N}$ segments, where $n_\nu\in\B{N}$ is a user chosen constant satisfying $n_\nu\in[2,n_{\mathrm{s}}]$.
-Instead of directly reaching the target $\B{Y}^{\mathrm{d}}$, we use an intermediate target $\hat{y}^{\mathrm{d}}\in\B{S}_{\mathrm{y},\B{O}}$.
+This decreases the number of decision variables and constraints compared to Problem~\eqref{eq:mpc_opt}, which is crucial for fast real-time optimization.{ } Instead of directly reaching the target $\B{Y}^{\mathrm{d}}$, we use an intermediate target $\hat{y}^{\mathrm{d}}\in\B{S}_{\mathrm{y},\B{O}}$.
 Figure~\ref{fig:intermediate_target} illustrates how the intermediate target, the optimized segments, and the shortest path are connected.

 The intermediate target is chosen as one of the waypoints $\mathscr{Y}_j$ of the path computed using the shortest road map (Section~\ref{sec:efficient_roadmap}).
 The selection and update of the intermediate target $\hat{y}^{\mathrm{d}}$ needs to ensure that the MPC optimization problem remains feasible and convergence guarantees from Theorem~\ref{thm:main} remain valid.
 This is accomplished by incrementing the intermediate target $\hat{y}^{\mathrm{d}}$ along the shortest path waypoints $\mathscr{Y}$ using Algorithm~\ref{alg:condensing}.
 This algorithm uses $y_{j}$, the path segments optimized by the MPC, and $\mathscr{Y}_j$, the waypoints of the shortest path that have not yet been utilized.
-This algorithm checks if we can skip one of the optimized points $y_{j+1}$ by directly connecting $y_j$ and $y_{j+2}$ with a line.
-Then, we can increment the intermediate target $\hat{y}^{\mathrm{d}}$ to the next waypoint from the shortest path $\mathscr{Y}$.
+In order to increment the waypoint, the algorithm checks if we can skip one of the optimized points $y_{j+1}$ by directly connecting $y_j$ and $y_{j+2}$ with a straight line while respecting the inflated obstacle avoidance constraints.
+If this is the case, the point $y_{j+1}$ is removed and we add the next waypoint from the shortest path $\mathscr{Y}$ to the optimized points, which becomes the new intermediate target $\hat{y}^{\mathrm{d}}$.
 By construction, the algorithm also yields a sequence of waypoints $y_{\cdot}$ that are feasible for the offset cost in the MPC using the new intermediate target $\hat{y}^{\mathrm{d}}$, thus ensuring recursive feasibility.